Most ratings and buyers’ guides of credit repair companies are nothing more than paid advertisements—but not here!

 But don’t forget to consider your budget.
 Although credit repair costs can be reasonable, those on a tight budget might decide to stick with the DIY options.

-DIY credit repair is a worthwhile option.
-If you decide to pursue this path, here’s how to handle your own credit repair
+DIY credit repair is a worthwhile option to consider.
+If you decide to pursue this path, here’s how to handle your own credit repair.

 If you’ve spotted errors on any of your three credit reports, disputing those mistakes is critical.
 Luckily, the major credit bureaus have an online dispute option to streamline the process.

 Although the exact process varies with each credit bureau, be prepared to provide more information about the error.
 It may take days or weeks for the credit bureau to get back to you.
-If they determine that the original information on your credit report is inaccurate, they will remove it.
-Otherwise, the credit account details will remain on your report.
+If they determine that the original information on your credit report is inaccurate or outdated, they will remove it.
+Otherwise, the credit account details will remain on your reports.

-Your payment history accounts for 35% of your FICO score.
-With a solid history of on-time payments, your credit score will benefit.
-But a spotty payment history will have a negative impact on your credit score.
+Your payment history accounts for 35% of your FICO scores, which makes it the most important credit scoring category.
+With a solid history of on-time payments, your credit scores will benefit.
+But a spotty payment history will have a negative impact on your credit scores.

 The good news is that making on-time payments is within your control.
-If possible, make an effort to stick to your payment deadlines.
+Make an effort to stick to your payment deadlines.
 Over time, that could lead to the credit score boost you’ve been hoping for.

-If you are struggling to keep up with your payments, consider reaching out to your lender.
-In some cases, they may be able to adjust your payment deadline to better fit with your cash flow.
-Or some lenders may be willing to provide a temporary reprieve in the form of forbearance.
+If you are struggling to keep up with your payments, consider reaching out to your lenders.
+In some cases, they may be able to adjust your payment deadline to better fit with your cash flow, and some lenders may be willing to provide a temporary reprieve in the form of forbearance.

-If you have too much debt, that could be holding back your credit score.
+If you have too much debt, that could be holding back your credit scores.
 The solution is to lower your debts by paying them back ahead of schedule.

 Although easier said than done, following a debt repayment plan could lead to the credit score you’ve been working towards.
 So, what are the best debt repayment options?